A. G. Sulzberger: The New York Times

-A Politico report detailed that Sulzberger has made a sit-down interview with President Joe Biden a priority for the newspaper, which claims to have interviewed every sitting president since Franklin D. Roosevelt.
-Despite efforts to secure an interview, including appeals from Sulzberger directly to Vice President Kamala Harris, the White House has not allowed the Times the same level of access to the president as it did during the Trump Administration.
+A Politico report detailed that Sulzberger made a sit-down interview with President Joe Biden a priority for the newspaper, which claims to have interviewed every sitting president since Franklin D. Roosevelt.
+Despite efforts to secure an interview, including appeals from Sulzberger directly to Vice President Kamala Harris, the White House did not allow the Times the same level of access to Biden as it did during the first Trump Administration.
 An anonymous Times journalist told Politico in 2024, "All these Biden people think that the problem is Peter Baker or whatever reporter they’re mad at that day ...
 It's A.G.
 [Sulzberger], he's the one who is pissed [that] Biden hasn't done any interviews and quietly encourages all the tough reporting on his age."
 In a statement from The New York Times, an uncredited spokesperson responded to the story emphasizing that it "should be troubling that President Biden has so actively and effectively avoided questions from independent journalists during his term", and the paper's commitment to a free press.

 Both Baker and fellow Times reporter Jonathan Swan have taken issue with Politico's reporting on Sulzberger.
 On social media, Baker said, "AG wants us to cover this president — and every president — as fully, fairly and aggressively as we can because that’s our role.
 That’s true regardless of whether we get an interview.
 AG takes our responsibility very seriously and is a complete straight shooter."
 In response, Sulzberger wrote: "James Bennet and I have always agreed on the importance of independent journalism, the challenges it faces in today's polarized world, and the mission of The Times to pursue independence even when the path of less resistance might be to give into partisan passions.
 But I could not disagree more strongly with the false narrative he has constructed about The Times."

-Criticism of Sulzberger
+Sulzberger's administration of the New York Times has been criticized for its coverage of transgender people.
+The paper's editorial position on the issue has been described by a former assignment editor at the international desk as being driven by Sulzberger, executive editor Joe Kahn, and managing editor Carolyn Ryan.

-Sulzberger's administration of the New York Times has been criticized by a number of different outlets, on topics ranging from coverage of transgender people to the Gaza war.
-In 2024, the Journalism Academy, in a letter signed by more than 50 journalism and news media professors, called on the New York Times "to conduct a thorough and full independent review" of its processes for reporting on the events of October 7.
+Sulzberger's administration of the New York Times has also been criticized for its coverage of the Gaza war.
+In 2024, the Journalism Academy, in a letter signed by more than 50 journalism and news media professors, called on the New York Times "to conduct a thorough and full independent review" of its processes for its December 2023 article "Screams Without Words" about sexual and gender-based violence in the October 7 attacks.